 Make a commitment to yourself or someone/something else to make it more difficult for you to put things off in the future.
 Committing to your personal goals is about going the extra mile to achieve them – especially when you have obstacles to overcome.
-It gives you a sense of ownership of your choices and responsibility towards your own well-being.
-You might also want to try using a digital GOAL-SETTING WORKBOOK like this one to help you set, visualize and commit to your goal in a meaningful way.
+It gives you a sense of ownership of your choices and responsibility toward your own well-being.
+You might also want to try using a goal-setting workbook or planner to help you set, visualize and commit to your goal in a meaningful way.

 Practical tip: Write down your plan of action and commit to it in a signed letter or email to yourself or someone you trust.